duncanthrax/scream/README.md

 - Linux/Pulseaudio: Not included in the installer package.
 Just type 'make' to build it.

-- Linux/ALSA: Not included in the installer package.
+- Linux/ALSA: Contributed by @ivan.
+Not included in the installer package.
 Just type 'make' to build it.

 - Windows: ScreamReader, contributed by @MrShoenel.
 Included in the installer package as of version 1.2.